ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 The `*ngrxLet` directive serves a convenient way of binding observables to a view context (a dom element scope).
 It also helps with several internal processing under the hood.

+Same as [PushPipe](guide/component/push), it also respects ViewEngine as well as Ivy's new rendering API.

 The current way of binding an observable to the view looks like that:
 ```html
 <ng-container *ngIf="observableNumber$ as n">